Germany's new COVID rules, explained | DW | 11.10.2021

 Most of the seriously ill are unvaccinated people.

-Germany is moving into winter, and social life will move more inside.
+Germany is moving into winter, with social life moving inside.
 That increases the risk of spreading infection, as happened last year, and Spahn has warned the vaccination rate is not high enough to guarantee it won't happen again.

 "We best not go too quickly, but step-by-step.
 So we don't have to take a step backward," he said.

-Unlike in the United Kingdom, epidemiologists like Lange say people in Germany shouldn't expect a "Freedom Day," when all restrictions are lifted, anytime soon.
+Unlike in the United Kingdom, epidemiologists like Lange have said people in Germany shouldn't expect a "Freedom Day," when all restrictions are lifted, anytime soon.

 "Whether you can declare one is a political question.
 Whether you can stick to it is an epidemiological one," she said.
 Rules are necessary to implement, she added, if infections rise and burden the system.

 With so many adults vaccinated, attention has turned to those still without a shot and those too young to get one.
-There are about nine million children under the age of 12 in Germany and therefore cannot get vaccinated.
+There are about 9 million children under the age of 12 in Germany who cannot get vaccinated.
 Infections are high in this group, but health officials say there are few serious cases.

-Rules vary based on state, where education policy is decided, and school.
-One of the biggest points of contention is masks.
-The RKI wants kids wearing them, though many pediatricians disagree.
+Rules vary based on state, where education policy is decided, and from school to school.
+One of the biggest points of contention is face masks.
+The RKI wants kids to be wearing them in class, though many pediatricians disagree with that recommendation.

-Schools can adopt more tools, such as better ventilation systems, to safeguard kids and teachers, but balancing safety and education remains a difficult trade-off that rarely pleases everyone involved.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year's elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.